The Dorchester: Iconic Luxury Hotel in London

 This luxury hotel also endeavors to make their youngest guests feel special during their stay.
 As such, children can enjoy freshly baked cookies, a welcome gift, plush child-sized robes and slippers, and an assortment of family games.
 And while the kids are happy, the on-site florist and Asprey pop-up shop will delight the adults!

 Guests also have access to this exclusive getaway’s stable of luxury cars.
 Chauffeur service is available with magnificent automobiles such as the Rolls Royce Phantom, Bentley Mulsanne, Range Rover Vogue, Mercedes Viano, and BMW 7 Series.
+To enjoy this luxury service, make sure you get your UK Passport Renewal if you plan to stay.

 The Dorchester has a reputation for magnificent dining.
 And the most notable restaurant in this five star hotel is Alain Ducasse at The Dorchester.
 The decadent establishment, helmed by celebrated French chef Alain Ducasse, has earned three Michelin stars.
 Only three other restaurants in London have earned this prestigious distinction.
 But with Executive Chef Jean-Philippe Blondet elegant seven course tasting menu and wine chosen by expert sommeliers, it is easy to understand how this status was achieved.
 And while the food at Alain Ducasse at The Dorchester is not to be missed, the restaurant has a special feature worthy of a London vacation bucket list.
 The Table Lumière is a round table encircled by 4,500 fiber optic strands which completely ensconce diners within their own private cocoon.
 It is an amazing way to have a secluded and romantic meal right in the middle of the restaurant.